RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Don’t cosplay as who you want to be.

 It is easy to pretend you are something you are not.
-Don't settle for fiction: you only live once.
+Don't settle for fiction, because reality is much more interesting when it works out.

 ### A fortress mentality can be useful